Grayson Waller: Main roster (2023–2026)

-Alliance with The New Day (2025–present)

-Following Austin Theory's legitimate injury report, which marked the quiet disbandment of A-Town Down Under, on the July 21 episode of Raw, Waller began aligning himself with The New Day.
+Following Theory's legitimate injury, which marked the quiet disbandment of A-Town Down Under, on the July 21, 2025 episode of Raw, Waller began aligning himself with The New Day (Kofi Kingston and Xavier Woods).
+The alliance ended on May 2, 2026 after Kingston and Woods departed from WWE.

+NXT Champion (2026–present)

+On the 28 July 2026 episode of NXT, Waller returned to the brand and cut a worked shoot promo about his main roster tenure while also criticizing the NXT men's roster and announced his goal to become NXT Champion.
+Waller won the title from Tony D'Angelo at NXT Heatwave on 30 August in a fatal four-way match also involving Cruz Montana and the debuting Zilla Fatu, becoming the first Australian to hold the NXT Championship.

 Other media

 In 2019, Farrelly appeared on Australian Survivor: Champions vs. Contenders 2.
 He competed on the Contenders team, and garnered attention for his outspoken personality, essentially playing a version of his Matty Wahlberg wrestling character on reality television.
 He would be eliminated from the competition after several weeks on the island.

 Farrelly also made a cameo appearance on Young Rock in 2021, playing the role of Ric Flair.

-Farrelly, as Grayson Waller, made his first video game appearance in WWE 2K23, also returning for WWE 2K24 and would appear again in WWE 2K25.
+Farrelly, as Grayson Waller, made his first video game appearance in WWE 2K23, also returning for WWE 2K24 and would appear again in WWE 2K25 and WWE 2K26.

 Personal life

 Farrelly is a former Golden Gloves boxer in Australia, and also worked as a history teacher at De La Salle College Revesby in Revesby Heights, New South Wales while competing on the Australian independent circuit on the weekends.
 He left his teaching job in 2021 after signing with WWE and became a full-time professional wrestler.

 Farrelly is a supporter of the NRL's Sydney Roosters, the NFL’s Philadelphia Eagles, and the NBA's Sacramento Kings.